uw-echospace/EcoAcousticAI/README.md

 2. Link OSN data bucket to GitHub workflow
     - OSN Bucket is linked to Github repository
-    - Run Script to check for new data in OSN bucket
+    - Run `new_data1.py` script to check for new data in OSN bucket (implementation detailed in the script)

 3. Run model inference in Docker containers across the integrated models
     - Docker containers provide separate environments for each model